AGA Trainee and Young GI Track at DDW®

 Career and Professional Related Issues

-Session Chairs: Brijen Shah, MD and Rotonya Carr, MD
+Session Chairs: Rotonya Carr, MD, and Sheryl Pfeil, MD

 A free lunch is included, but quantities are limited.
 Boxed lunches are available on a first-come, first-served basis.